JudgeGroovyman/JudgeGroovyman.github.io/Jobs.md

+# My Job
+If I ever get a job again
+1. Get a remote tdd job or
+2. work someWhere with a wonderful corporate culture like Zappos no matter what I am doing
+3. or both

 # Triplebyte

 "I think a lot of people still don't realize what a great time investment [Triplebyte] is.
 I woke up early and did their 2-hour interview before going to work one day.
 Within a week I'd been offered 30+ on-site interviews at well-funded Bay Area startups, as well as a couple of bigger companies."